Former DNI Clapper: 'I can deny' wiretap of Trump Tower

 "I do have confidence" in the Senate effort, he said, calling it "truly bipartisan."

-Clapper said it was important to get to the bottom of these issues "because it's such a distraction.
-Certainly the Russians have to be chortling about the success of their efforts to sew dissention in this country."
+Clapper said it was important to get to the bottom of these issues "because it's such a distraction."

+"Certainly the Russians have to be chortling about the success of their efforts to sew dissension in this country," Clapper added.